-8 Best Fabric Paint for Creatives in 2019 | Buyer's Guide - Architecture Lab
+8 Best Fabric Paint For Creatives | Reviews + Guide

 The colors are totally odorless and non-toxic so it’s very safe for children to use.
 They are also somewhat semi-opaque, which means they show good saturation on light fabric.

-And for the price, the paint is also very durable and adhere really well to the surface.
+And for the price, the paint is also very durable and adheres really well to the surface.
 It is also wash-fast and lightfast.

 The only gripe we have is that the colors come only in a set of 24 and the amount of each individual color is very less.
 Be careful not to use a single color a lot for a project, otherwise, you’ll have to buy the complete set again.